 Inappropriate session management gives hackers a good opportunity to escalate privileges.
 There are many other factors that constitute security threats to mobile devices and their users, but we’ve enumerated the most important ones.

 It is common practice to store data on the client-side.
 The best practice is to create another encryption layer to the one provided by the operating system.

 Our approach is to identify the most serious risks and security flaws first and then focus on the less obvious areas as the project proceeds.
 Firstly, we test the network for vulnerabilities from the outside, conducting the test from the point of view of an uninformed attacker.
 We then gradually increase the amount of information given to our testers until they assume the role of a trusted user of the network trying to access an unauthorized resource or service.
 The following list provides additional details regarding the specifics of each access level.

 The consistent deployment of this approach is ensured by the use of leading security solutions.
-Further, the expertise of our staff, combined with the use of comprehensive work-programmes that enhance quality control procedures allow us to consistently deliver the best customer experience.
+Further, the expertise of our staff, combined with the use of comprehensive work-programs that enhance quality control procedures, allows us to consistently deliver the best customer experience.

 External pentest with access level as “naive” hacker

 The purpose of a hacker is to establish if it is possible to gain unauthorized access, having either limited or no knowledge about the targeted network.